JBen3560/KnightsAndKnaves/README.md

 # KnightsAndKnaves
-Generate a puzzle with 2-20 random knights and knaves
+Generate and find all solutions for a puzzle with 2-20 random knights and knaves